MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/security-concepts.md

 # Understanding the security features of SecretManagement and SecretStore

 The security of **SecretManagement** is dependent on the extension vaults it hosts.
-These vaults preform the actual functions of storing and retrieving the secrets. **SecretManagement** does not return secrets as plain text by default.
+These vaults perform the actual functions of storing and retrieving the secrets. **SecretManagement** does not return secrets as plain text by default.
 By default, any text secrets are returned as **SecureString** objects unless the user explicitly requests the secret as plain text using the **AsPlaintext** switch.